Dragonfly Cloud announces new enterprise security features - learn more

 Key Takeaways:

-• Redis: Performance depends on hardware and tuning, which requires expertise.
+• Self-Hosted Redis: Performance depends on hardware and expertise in configuration.

 More Suitable For:

-• ElastiCache: Teams seeking consistent, AWS-optimized performance with minimal tuning effort.
+• ElastiCache: Teams that prefer consistent performance with minimal configuration.

 6. Monitoring and Automation